-- If a place is not offered, it is due to the fact that The Phoenix Centre would not be able to meet the needs of the child, thereby denying the child the opportunity to reach their full potential.
+- If a place is not offered, it is due to the fact that The Phoenix Centre would not be able to meet the needs of the child, thereby denying the child the opportunity to reach his or her full potential.

 The Phoenix Centre is situated alongside the main school in a purpose built provision with facilities which include a therapy room, sensory room, soft space and a

 large outdoor learning environment.
-There are three classes, each with a teacher and a small team of teaching assistants.
+There are two classes, each with a teacher and a small team of teaching assistants.

 The Phoenix Centre is accredited with The National Autistic Society

 Integration into the mainstream Cage Green Primary School